 Transport & Parking

 Cambridge is a compact city and cycling is certainly the best way to get around.
-All bicycles must be marked with a College registration number assigned at the Porters' Lodge.
-Racks are provided around the perimeter of the College and bicycles left there should always be locked.
-There is a designated area outside the front gate for visitors to park their bicycles and one of the bicycle sheds is reserved for staff bicycles.
-Students are asked not to park their bicycles in these spaces.
+All bicycles must be registered at the Porters' Lodge; the Porters will ask you to mark your bike with a number.
+Bicycle racks are provided around the perimeter of the College and bicycles left there should always be locked.
+Students are asked not to park their bicycles in the designated areas for visitors adjacent to the flagpole, nor the shed reserved for staff cycles.
 If you do, you may find your bicycle is removed.

 There is a sheltered bicycle repair area with tools and a tyre pump behind S block.

-For safety reasons cycles are not allowed in the Front, East or West Courts, and must not be ridden or left in any of the other courts.
+For safety reasons cycles, scooters, hoverboards, powerboards etc. are not allowed in the Front, East or West Courts, and must not be ridden or left in any of the other courts.

 The University does not allow students to have cars in Cambridge.
 Parking is not available in University Departments or Colleges, including Wolfson, unless there is an attested medical condition, exceptional work requirements, or special compassionate grounds.
 Parking permission must be sought from your Tutor on a form (downloadable below).